 Kidney disease (nephropathy) is a very serious complication of diabetes.
 With this condition, the tiny filters in the kidney (called glomeruli) become damaged and leak protein into the urine.
 Over time, this can lead to kidney failure.
 Urine tests showing microalbuminuria (small amounts of protein in the urine) are important markers for kidney damage.

 Diabetic nephropathy is the leading cause of end-stage renal disease (ESRD).
 If the kidneys fail, dialysis is required.
-Symptoms of kidney failure may include swelling in the feet and ankles, itching, fatigue, and pale skin color.
+Symptoms of kidney failure may include:

 Diabetes reduces or distorts nerve function, causing a condition called neuropathy.
 Neuropathy refers to a group of disorders that affect nerves.
 The two main types of neuropathy are: